thin-edge/thin-edge.io/docs/src/contribute/build.md

 ## Compiling

-To build thin-edge.io we are using `cargo`.
+To build %%te%% we are using `cargo`.

 As we are using  `cargo workspace` for all our crates.
 All compiled files are put in `./target/` directory with target's name eg: `./target/debug` or `./target/release` for native builds and for cross compiled targets `./target/<architecture>/debug` or `./target/<architecture>/release` dependent on the target of the build.